Moosieus/kevo_ex/README.md

 - Document everything
 - Write tests (will need mocking)
 - Struct-type the responses or provide documented examples
-- Consider if `login` should be called when initializing `Kevo.Api`
-  - Argument in favor: Fail in pre-flight vs in-air
-  - Argument against: Blocking initialization

 *Presently using Finch for the API but may switch entirely to `:gun`...*